-Their claim to fame is Pulled Pork made Michigan style, and it lives up to all the hype.
-They’ve got over 30 years of experience carefully smoking meats until tender and flavorful, for everything from the Rib Tips to the Chicken Sandwich.
-Don’t skimp on the sides here either, whether it’s the baked beans or mac n cheese.
+Their claim to fame is that Pulled Pork is made Michigan style, which lives up to all the hype.
+They have over 30 years of experience carefully smoking meats until tender and flavorful, for everything from the Rib Tips to the Chicken Sandwich.
+Don’t skimp on the sides here, whether it’s the baked beans or mac n cheese.

 Six Chicks Scratch Kitchen

 Six Chicks Scratch Kitchen is mainly known for making classic American comfort foods.
 The space is super simple with a country farm feel.
-Since they have some of the best breakfast in town, it’s a real relief that they serve it all day long.
+Since they have some of the best breakfasts in town, it’s a relief that they serve it all day long.

 Maple Grove Grill

-Maple Grove offers casual bar and grill eats in a super laid back setting.
-The burgers are the main draw here, and the Jerry Grove is world famous and easily the most popular pick served with grilled onions, bacon, and swiss cheese on texas toast.
-It’s a simple menu full of no frills fare which always cures those cravings for good old fashioned home cooking.
+Maple Grove offers casual bar and grill eats in a super laid-back setting.
+The burgers are the main draw here, Jerry Grove is world famous, and easily the most popular pick served with grilled onions, bacon, and swiss cheese on texas toast.
+It’s a simple menu full of no-frills fare, which always cures those cravings for good old-fashioned home cooking.

-This spot has quite a history in South Haven, as the original Maple Grove tavern was actually built way back in 1933 and it’s been passed down and taken over by a few different local families ever since.
+This spot has quite a history in South Haven, as the original Maple Grove tavern was built way back in 1933, and it’s been passed down and taken over by a few different local families ever since.

 South Haven Brewpub

-More than just their impressive small batch beers, they offer a full menu that’s well worth a stop in even if ales and lagers on tap aren’t your thing.
+More than just their impressive small batch beers, they offer a full menu that’s well worth a stop, even if ales and lagers on tap aren’t your things.

-They have plenty of pizzas to choose from as well as wraps, tacos, and burgers.
-We love to get a few of the small plates here and share a snack, like the Fried Cheese Curds or Beer Cheese and Pretzels.
+They have plenty of pizzas to choose from, wraps, tacos, and burgers.
+We love to get a few small plates here and share a snack, like the Fried Cheese Curds or Beer Cheese and Pretzels.

-For craveable Chinese food in South Haven, this is the local go to.
-The service is great and it’s fun to go in the early afternoon for the specials, which are excellent value and include fried rice, crab rangoon, and a fortune cookie in every meal.
-You can also order some take out for a cozy evening in.
+For excellent Chinese food in South Haven, this is the local go-to.
+The service is great, and it’s fun to go in the early afternoon for the specials, which are excellent value and include fried rice, crab rangoon, and a fortune cookie in every meal.
+You can also order some takeout for a cozy evening at home.

 Potatoes Plus 2

-The sides are either collard greens or corn bread.
-Their signature is of course the potatoes, all served with butter, chives, and sour cream.
-They come in six different ways including Surf and Turf and Veggie, though you can also build your own custom spud creation.
+The sides are either collard greens or cornbread.
+Their signature is, of course, the potatoes, all served with butter, chives, and sour cream.
+They come in six different ways, including Surf, Turf, and Veggie, though you can also build your own custom spud creation.

 Where to Stay in South Haven?